 One technique we can use to prevent our gradient from exploding is to use gradient clipping.
 This technique limits our gradients to prevent them from becoming too large.
 We simply choose a hyperparameter and can calculate our clipped gradient as:

-The following diagram shows how to two variables related to one another:
+The following diagram shows how two variables related to one another:

 Another technique we can use to prevent exploding or disappearing gradients is to shorten our input sequence length.
 The effective depth of our recurrent layer depends on the length of our input sequence as the sequence length determines how many iterative updates we need to perform on our hidden state.
 The fewer number of steps in this process, the smaller the multiplicative effects of our gradient accumulation between hidden states will be.
 By intelligently picking the maximum sequence length as a hyperparameter in our model, we can help prevent exploding and vanishing gradients.